Variable importance measures for heterogeneous treatment effects: Applied example: AIDS clinical trial

-TE-VIMs for each covariates were estimated using all algorithms with $K=20$ folds (between 10 to 20 folds is typical for cross-fitting procedures).
-Propensity score estimates were obtained as the mean of the treatment indicator in the training set.
-This model is correctly specified since treatment is randomised.
-Other fitted models (i.e. those for the outcome and CATEs) were obtained using the Super Learner \citep{VanDerLaan2007}, an ensemble learning method, implemented in the \verb|SuperLearner| package in R. This used 20 cross validation folds, and a `learner library' containing various routines (\verb|glm|, \verb|glmnet|, \verb|gam|, \verb|xgboost|, \verb|ranger|).
-Additional results which use the `discrete' Super Learner for model fitting are presented in the Appendix.
-The discrete Super Learner selects the regression algorithm in the learner library which minimises a cross validated estimate of e.g. the mean squared error loss, whereas the Super Learner minmizes the same loss by taking a convex combination of learners.
+TE-VIMs for each covariates were estimated using all algorithms with $K=10$ folds (around 10 folds is typical for cross-fitting procedures).
+A constant propensity score of $522 / 1083 \approx 0.48$ was used, since treatment is randomized.
+Fitted models for the outcome and CATEs were obtained using the `discrete' Super Learner \citep{VanDerLaan2007}, an ensemble learning method, which selects the regression algorithm in a `learner library' that minimizes some cross-validated risk.
+We used the \verb|SuperLearner| R package implementation of this algorithm with 10 cross-validation folds, mean-squared-error loss, and a learner library containing various routines (\verb|glm|, \verb|glmnet|, \verb|gam|, \verb|xgboost|, \verb|ranger|).
+Similar results are obtained when Super Learner regression is ablated and replaced with GAMs (see Appendix \ref{supp:gam}).

-The cross-fitted augmented inverse propensity weighted estimate of the ATE was 29.4$mm^{-3}$ (CI: 14.8, 44.1; p$<$0.01) where all confidence-intervals (CIs) are reported at 95\% significance and Wald-type p-values are reported.
-CIs for the VTE were constructed using both algorithms, and we report the square root of these intervals after truncating at zero.
-Algorithm 2A gave a root-VTE estimate of 6.44$mm^{-3}$ (CI: 0,55.3; p=0.79) and Algorithm 2B gave a root-VTE estimate of 28.6$mm^{-3}$ (CI: 0, 74.2; p=0.21).
-By comparison, the CV-TMLE estimator of \cite{Levy2021} gave an ATE estimate of 29.3$mm^{-3}$ (CI: 14.7, 39.3; p$<$0.01) and a root-VTE estimate of 6.39$mm^{-3}$ (CI: 0,39.3; p=0.70).
-The results from the CV-TMLE algorithm are more similar to those of Algorithm 2A than Algorithm 2B, since the CV-TMLE algorithm uses the T-learner to obtain initial CATE estimates.
-CV-TMLE is so-called since the initial propensity score and outcome regression estimates obtained in a `cross validated' way.

-These VTE estimates suggest that treatment effect homogeneity is a possible concern for our analysis, however, large treatment effect heterogeneity (relative to the ATE) cannot be ruled out.
-In practice, TE-VIMs are known to lie on the interval $[0,1]$ therefore, we recommend truncating CIs at these values.
-For the purposes of comparing the algorithms, however, we have chosen not do so here.
-The results (Figure \ref{results_plot}) suggest CD4 T-cell count at baseline is the most important variable in determining an individual's treatment effect, with weak evidence that any other single factor is a good predictor of CATE variability.
-Algorithms 2A and 2B respectively estimated the TE-VIM for CD4 T-cell count to be 3.26 (CI: -18.1, 24.6; p=0.76) and 1.00 (CI: -0.028, 2.03; p=0.057).

-On balance, Algorithm B provides more credible TE-VIM estimates in this applied example than Algorithm A. This is evident in the extremely wide confidence intervals provided by Algorithm 1B in Figure \ref{results_plot}.
-Algorithms A and B both use the same pseudo-outcome estimates, however the former makes better use of the propensity score model (i.e. the fact that this is a random trial), when estimating the CATE, whereas the latter estimates the CATE based on outcome regression alone.
-This distinction means that we expect the CATE estimates from Algorithm B to be robust to slow convergence of the outcome model with sample size, whereas those from Algorithm A are not.
-The cost of this robustness, however, is that Algorithm B relies on $n^{1/4}$ rate convergence of the pseudo-outcome regression, i.e. the final regression step of the DR-learner.